 then "suing a government agency"

 10) 43816 Federal Register, Vol. 65, No. 136/ Friday, July 14, 2000/Notices

 "Congress expressly provided that the proprietary powers and rights of municipal airport owners are not preempted by Federal law, 49 U. S. C. 41713 (section 105 of the Airline Deregulation Act of 1978).
-Thus, the task of protecting the local population from airport noise has fallen to the agency, usually the local government, that owns and operates
+Thus, the task of protecting the local population from airport noise has fallen to the agency, usually the local government, that owns and operates the airport."

 11) Extensive research strongly suggests there is NO RECORD of federal statute 47506 having been used in a small claims case in the United States.